 1988.
 Continuing up Park Road and arriving at Faringdon Upholstery on the left.
 It was there for many years and has recently been converted into another motor repair garage.
 The second photo is looking back towards town again.
 On the right is Faringdon Upholstery, then A.P.
 Heating, and Travis Perkins (timber & building supplies), which is at the corner with Pioneer Road.
 Cameo Glass can just be seen on the opposite corner.

 1953.
-A winter view of the Folly taken from somewhere either at the end of Park Road or up Sandhill Lane.
+A winter view looking back towards the Folly taken from either here at the end of the old Park Road or possibly up Sandhill Lane.
 One or two houses can be seen on the Stanford Road, otherwise there was nothing at this time to obstruct the view apart from a few trees.

 Faringdon Swimming Baths.
-A bathing pond is also shown on the map of 1910 above, situated on the opposite side of the track to Oriel Cottages and across the railway line.
-(Although it does not seem to appear in the photo of the cottages from 1953 shown above.)
-The pond was, at least originally, fed by a brook that first appears now as a mostly dry ditch running along the left-hand side of Park Road.
-The pool was unheated, open to the elements and said to be occupied by newts and frogs.
+The ‘bathing pond’ shown on the map of 1910 above, was situated on the opposite side of the railway line to Oriel Cottages.
+The pond was fed by a brook that first appears now as a mostly dry ditch running along the left-hand side of Park Road.
+It was unheated, open to the elements and said to be occupied by newts and frogs.
 Nevertheless many learned to swim here and school children were taken by classes to the pool, no doubt marched in convoy along the footpath extending across the fields from the end of Southampton Street.
-The four ladies in the pool here are named on the back as D. Bowerman, E. Fletcher, E. Fletcher, and L. Fletcher.
+The four ladies in this photo of the pool are named on the back as D. Bowerman, E. Fletcher, E. Fletcher, and L. Fletcher.
 Reference: The Changing Faces of Faringdon and Surrounding Villages – Bk 1 p83.
 By Rosemary Church, Jim Brown, Millie Bryan and Beryl Newman.
 Robert Boyd Publications.

 Late 1980s.
 Looking back into town at the junction of Park Road with the A420 bypass (opened 1979) before the roundabout was added in 1992.
 Oriel Cottages, where the road once ended, can be seen in the distance across the field on the left.
 The petrol station on the right was moved from its previous location on Coxwell Road (the old A420) in the late 1980s (before 1991).
 The open field on the right was developed in the late 2010s and is now a new shopping area occupied by Waitrose and Aldi Supermarkets, and a Costa drive-in cafe.